armoha/armoha.github.io/README.md

 to my `config.toml`.
 Thats it: The page shows up unchanged.

-So i started playing.
-I tried to have colors in my scss separated and only change the colors by providing that single file with the colors on the sites `sass/`.
+So i started playing: I tried to have colors in my scss separated and only change the colors by providing that single file with the colors on the sites `sass/`.
 This doesnt work [https://github.com/getzola/zola/issues/837](https://github.com/getzola/zola/issues/837), a sccs and its includes seem to be a block which must be replaced alltogether or not.

+Same works for the templates: I added a `templates/base.html` with a different title and while `themes/unthing/templates/section.html` loads it uses as base templates/base.html`.
+Nice!

 Disclaimer
 --